The DePaul Humanities Center

 Maria Anna Mariani is Assistant Professor of Italian Literature at the University of Chicago.
 She is the author of Primo Levi e Anna Frank.
 Tra testimonianza e letteratura (forthcoming, Carocci 2018), and Sull’autobiografia contemporanea.
 Nathalie Sarraute, Elias Canetti, Alice Munro, Primo Levi (Carocci 2012).
 Her current book project, which is also the focus of her Visiting Fellowship at the DHC, is entitled, Italy and the Bomb: Literary Recreation in a Nuclear Age—a reconstruction of the centrality of the nuclear question in Italian Literature of the postwar years, especially in the works of Italo Calvino, Elsa Morante, Alberto Moravia, Pier Paolo Pasolini, and Leonardo Sciascia.

 Internal Faculty Fellowships: DePaul Faculty Fellows

-Applications for the 2019-2021 theme, "AGE," will be accepted starting in mid-September 2018, and must be received by November 26, 2018.
+Applications for the 2019-2021 theme, "AGE," are now being accepted.
+Applications must be received by November 26, 2018.
 For more information and to apply, see Fellowship Program page.

 External Faculty Fellowships: Visiting Humanities Fellows